-ESL 053A/B Advanced Grammar
+ESL 053 Advanced Grammar

-Prerequisite: Completion of ESL 043 with a minimum grade of C or qualifying score on ESL Placement Test administered through the University of the West
+Prerequisite: Completion of ESL 043 with a minimum grade of C or qualifying score on ESL Placement Test administered through the University of the West.

 Further develops language skills necessary for academic reading, writing and debate.
 Advanced grammatical concepts of, e.g., verb tense, modality, specificity, reference, number and agreement, as well as the different types of clauses used in English.
 Students practice identifying, analyzing, applying and paraphrasing more sophisticated grammatical structures.
-Students improve their ability to communicate effectively and accurately as they master

-ESL 054A/B Advanced Speaking and Listening
+ESL 054 Advanced Speaking and Listening